Topic Architecture Case Studies

 Horizontal Scaling

 A single application may not be able to keep up with large amounts of data.
-Horizontal scaling of consumers can be accomplished in many ways with Solace, such as nonexclusive queues or partitioned queues (see Message Distribution with Partitioned Queues.
+Horizontal scaling of consumers can be accomplished in many ways, such as nonexclusive queues or partitioned queues (see Message Distribution with Partitioned Queues.
 However, if the load is too much for a single event broker to handle, the data may need to be sharded across multiple event brokers in the event mesh using topic partitions.

 In this example, the SORs split the traffic, first by productGroup and then at lower levels to handle shards or the product space.